 Edward Balliol, King of Scotland1

-Edward Balliol, King of Scotland was born before 1314.
-He was the son of John Balliol, King of Scotland and Isabella de Warenne.1 He died between May 1363 and September 1365 at Wheatley, Doncaster, Yorkshire, England, without issue.2,1
+Edward Balliol, King of Scotland was the son of John Balliol, King of Scotland and Isabella de Warenne.1 He died between May 1363 and September 1365 at Wheatley, Doncaster, Yorkshire, EnglandG, without issue.2,1

 Eldest son of John Balliol, he was Edward III's claimant to the throne.
 The younger Balliol and other disinherited lords invaded from France, defeating and killing David II's Regent, Donald, 7th Earl of Mar, at Dupplin Morre on 12 Aug 1332.
 Balliol was crowned as Edward I at Scone King of Scotland 24 Sep 1332 but fled to England 16 Dec 1332 after the defeat at Annan (Dumfies) by another Scots Army.
 Edward III then intervened and defeated the victorious Sir Archibald Dougles at Halidon Hill (19 July 1333) and restored Edward to the throne.
 He fled again to England 1334 and restored again 1335.
 He finally fled to England in 1338 and was expelled by David II on his return on 2 June 1341 from exile.